arielklxto/arielklxto/README.md

 ## A bit about me:
 I'm an IT student currently graduating in Web Development, with a focus on full-stack web creations!
-## Currently, I'm familiar with the following languages:
+## Currently, I'm familiar with the following technologies:
 - HTML
 - CSS
 - JavaScript